 Based on the report provided, we created 20 target images that appeared on the selected pages of the client’s annual report.
 Then, we assigned the relevant visual material (a video, a photo gallery, an article or a timeline) to each image.
 The multimedia content was closely linked to the data contained in the report, providing an excellent and attractive addition to it.
 Each type of the multimedia material had a distinctive look (frame) that interacted with the client’s visual identification system.

-We created an AR marketing app that recognizes 20 individual images and, after scanning done with a smartphone’s camera, displays the corresponding multimedia content.
+We created an AR app that recognizes 20 individual images and, after scanning done with a smartphone’s camera, displays the corresponding multimedia content.
 The graphic content is scaled appropriately to match the screen size of a given mobile device, both vertically and horizontally.
 We added the application to the App Store and Google Play.

 Success needs an appropriate setting

 This is but one of the exciting and innovative ways to present all kinds of data that augmented reality applications offer.
 In addition, such apps present the client as an innovator and leader.
 After all, success needs to be manifested in the right way.
+Besides, let’s face it: digital products, especially those that can be downloaded from the App Store or Google Play, stand a considerable chance of surviving longer than any paper report.